Donarli/cd_ast/README.md

 License
-This project is licensed under the MIT License - see the LICENSE.md file for detai
+This project is licensed under the MIT License - see the LICENSE.md file for details